 Whole Facility EM&V Methodology (Used to Estimate Final Savings Potential)

 A whole facility EM&V methodology presents a plan to determine energy savings from replacing an existing HVAC system with a new VRF system to provide heating and cooling for a commercial facility.
 This methodology measures and verifies initial energy savings estimates.
 The plan follows procedures guided by whole facility Option C in the International Performance Measurement and Verification Protocol (IPMVP).
-The development of the whole facility measurement methodology is driven by the desire to create and implement a framework to provide high quality verified savings while keeping within the standards currently used by similar commercial heating, ventilating, and air conditioning (HVAC) measures in TRM Volume 3.
+The development of the whole facility measurement methodology is driven by the desire to create and implement a framework to provide high quality, verified savings while keeping within the standards currently used by similar commercial heating, ventilating, and air conditioning (HVAC) measures in TRM Volume 3.
 The Whole Facility guidance is found in the latest version of the IPMVP Volume 1 EVO 10000-1:2012.

 M&V Plan and M&V Report

-Preparation of an M&V plan and ultimately an M&V report is a required to determine the savings.
+Preparation of an M&V plan and ultimately an M&V report is required to determine savings.
 Advanced planning ensures that all data collection and information necessary to determine savings will be available after implementation of the measure(s).
 The project’s M&V plan and M&V report provide a record of the data collected during project development and implementation.
-These documents may also serve multiple purposes throughout a project, including recording critical assumptions and in case conditions change.
-Documentation should be complete, readily available, clearly organized and easy to understand.
+These documents may also serve multiple purposes throughout a project, including recording critical assumptions and changing conditions.
+Documentation should be complete, readily available, clearly organized, and easy to understand.

 The methodology described herein involves the use of whole facility electric meter data.
 An important component of the project is to identify the existing base and new case system information.

-In addition to documenting existing and new equipment information, IPMVP describes the following requirements as part of the M&V plan and M&V report contents.
+In addition to documenting existing and new equipment information, IPMVP describes the following requirements as part of the M&V plan and report.
 These requirements are listed below, and the user is directed to the current version of IPMVP for further detail and guidance.